How to Accurately Calculate Overtime Pay: Complete Guide for 2024

 Calculating overtime pay seems pretty simple in theory but if you take different variables into account it can get a tad challenging.
-Don’t worry: with the help of this concise guide and a powerful time tracker, you’ll become a master of it in no time.
+Don’t worry: with the help of this concise guide and the best time tracking software, you’ll become a master of it in no time.

 Overtime means that employees should be paid at a higher rate for all hours worked in excess of normal working hours.
 Normal hours can be determined in different ways: by agreement between employers and workers, by profession, or by legislation.
 But how much is overtime and how to calculate overtime pay?